 - Th.M.
 2014 New Testament, The Southern Baptist Theological Seminary

 - M.Div.
 2012 Exegetical Studies, Grace Theological Seminary

 - B.S.
 2009, Youth Ministry, Grace College

-Gabe is the Associate Director of Deploy, a Competency-Based Theological Education program.
+Gabe is the Director of Deploy, a Competency-Based Theological Education program.
 He gives oversight to the operations and student support of the Deploy program.